ozone-his/ozone-docs/docs/index.md

 === ":simple-gitpod: Browse in Gitpod"

-    Gitpod will automatically launch a new tab for OpenMRS 3.
+    Gitpod will automatically launch a new browser window for OpenMRS 3.

-    You can navigate to other Ozone HIS components via the PORTS tab of the Gitpod window:
+    You can navigate to other Ozone HIS components via the PORTS tab of the Gitpod browser window:

     ![Ozone services started](assets/images/gitpod-list-services.png)